 - 1 clove garlic minced

-- 1 1/2 pounds boneless, skinless chicken breasts or thighs cut into thick strips
+- 1 1/2 pounds chicken breasts cut into thick strips (or thighs)

 - 8 ounces shiitake mushrooms stemmed and sliced